novojitsaha/mem_mgmt/README.md

-# mem_mgmt
+# Mastering C++
-Learning memory management in C by building a garbage collector.
+Learning to become a systems level programmer by solving DSA problems and building systems level components.